Opportunities for Industrialization and Standardization in the North Sea offshore wind market

-Joint industry project - Call for partners
+Joint Industry Project - Call for partners

 The wind industry has been experiencing rapid technological advancements over the past 10-15 years.
 These developments are driven by competitive, macro-economic, and regulatory factors, often referred to as the "arms race" in the wind industry.
-This fierce competition aims to bring larger turbines to market with seemingly lower Levelised Cost of Energy (LCoE), even before the innovation costs of previous platform versions and installation ships have been recouped.
+This fierce competition aims to bring larger turbines to market with seemingly lower Levelized Cost of Energy (LCoE), even before the innovation costs of previous platform versions and installation ships have been recouped.

 Offshore wind turbine under constructionThe rationale for upscaling wind turbines has been straightforward.
 From a developer and owner's perspective, fewer larger wind turbines mean fewer cable connections, reduced installation, operation, and maintenance activities, and diminished wake effects between turbines within a farm.
 The trade-off is that each wind turbine becomes more expensive and necessitates larger vessels with greater capacity and taller cranes for installation and maintenance.